ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Configurations.rst

    * The name must also start with a character.
    * The name of the configuration must be unique (on your instrument).

    The Save as... dialog also includes an option to save a configuration as a component.
-The [[Create and Manage Components]] page describes more details about this option.
+The :doc:`Create-and-Manage-Components` page describes more details about this option.

 Cancel
    Click on the ``Cancel`` button to exit the Edit Configuration dialog without saving your changes.